afropiloto/paperless-platform/README.md

 # Todo:
 1. Setup ai.paiperless.com with dns-txt record for identify verification
+2. Document signing
+  * Add service to interact with the Document Signing service to read data.
+  * Update retrieval methods to get current data from chain.
+Do this for In Progress items only but where an updated status is returned, update the status in the database.
+3. Audit - ensure we are auditing the right things - including login
+4. Email Module - add EmailerService that integrates with an email provider to send emails.
-2. Security
+5. Security
-   * Need to add auth-guard to ensure requests have a valid session token and API key
+   * Need to add setup API Key guards on endpoints
-   * Add API Keys for applications
-   * Also should check the JWT token to ensure the user has access to the endpoint action?
-   * Need middleware to decode the JWT and pull out the accountId for downstream use
+   * Need to add JWT guard to controllers
-   * Add Audit events for login
-3. Authentication Module
-    * Need to update the Authentication module to use the Account-Users service to verify the account.
+   * Need to add UserPermissionGuards to controller methods
-    * The JWT token should include their permissions from the Account-User service so that client applications know what they have access to
    * We need a Paiperless Account with users creating
-4. Deal Desk Module
+6. Deal Desk Module
    * When a submitted deal is withdrawn, then update the deal using the deal-desk to be withdrawn
-   * Potentially look at issuing the Prom Note as a Trade Document linked to the Paiperless Account
+   * Create and Issue the Prom Note as a Trade Document linked to the Paiperless Account
    * Handle Promissory Note Signed event
-5. Check Verify issued document works as expected
+7. Check Verify issued document works as expected
-6. Registration Module
+8. Virus Scan
-    - Need to integrate virus scan to file uploads
+    * Need to integrate Virus Scan into Registration documents upload
-7. Trade Documents
-   * Integrate Virus scanning on initial file upload
+    * Need to integrate Virus Scan into Trade Documents File upload
-8. Add Data Extraction on initial file upload
+9. Add Data Extraction on initial file upload
    * Test data extraction and failure modes
-9. Account Analytics
+10. Account Analytics
+11. Need to ensure that if we suspend and account that all users related to that account are suspended - also for making accounts Active
+12. Need to ensure that when account users are being updated for an accountId, they are being updated by an account linked to the same accountId OR the user is a Voy Admin user
-10. Update ReadMe with set up & deployment information
+13. Update ReadMe with set up & deployment information
-11. Consider adding a Notifications feature that we can use to notify accounts of problems with documents or general issues
+14. Consider adding a Notifications feature that we can use to notify accounts of problems with documents or general issues
-12. Write Service and Controller Tests
+15. Write Service and Controller Tests
     * Can we get Cursor to create the tests?
-13. Consider adding a method to share issued documents with 3rd parties - this needs an email service
+16. Consider adding a method to share issued documents with 3rd parties - this needs an email service
     * Use time limited links?